denoland/deno/std/manual.md

 ### Installing executable scripts

-Deno provides ability to easily install and distribute executable code via `deno install` command.
+Deno provides `deno install` to easily install and distribute executable code.

 `deno install [FLAGS...]
 [EXE_NAME] [URL] [SCRIPT_ARGS...]` will install the script available at `URL` under the name `EXE_NAME`.

-This command is a thin wrapper that creates executable shell scripts which invoke `deno` with specified permissions and CLI flags.
+This command creates a thin, executable shell script which invokes `deno` using the specified CLI flags and main module.
+It is place in the installation root's `bin` directory.

 Example: